joshhinds/joshhinds.github.io/learn-seo.md

 * <a href="https://www.contentkingapp.com/academy/ecommerce-seo-checklist/">SEO Checklist for eCommerce</a>

 <h2 id="seo-fundamentals">SEO Fundamentals</h2>

+<h3>Website Authority</h3>

+Website authority, sometimes referred to as domain authority, among other things.
+No matter what you call it you need to know what it is and how it can make or break your search engine visibility.

+Think of a search engine as a recommendation engine.
+That is to say it wants to deliver the best, most relevant results for what people are searching for.
+It does this by trying to show results it views as expertise, authoritative, and trustworthy.
+That's what Google is referring to when it <a href="https://www.mariehaynes.com/eat/" title="Guide to understanding E-A-T">talks about E-A-T</a> in their Quality Raters’ Guidelines.

+In the same way you make recommendations based on things you trust.
+The search engines are attempting to do the same thing.

 * Content King: <a href="https://www.contentkingapp.com/academy/authority/">Authority and Trust in SEO explained</a>

 <hr>